Single Sign On (SSO) makes it so that when you log into your company's network, you can log into all of your apps at

-Autocreate Users: If this is checked, anytime a user tries to sign in from the SSO provider it will create them as a user in Kapost using the email address from the SSO provider
+Autocreate Users: If this is checked, anytime a user succeeds in signing in through SSO from the SSO provider, Kapost will create them as a user in Kapost using the email address from the SSO provider.

 Default Role for auto-created users: This field allows you to choose the default role for autocreated users.
 This role only affects the membership the user has within the Kapost instance that SSO is granting them access to.
 Kapost Admins can change this role later as well.

 This default will be used for users that do not have a group attribute that assigns them a different role in Kapost.